shaopengw/Awesome-Music-Generation/README.md

 Awesome-Music-Generation/log/latent_diffusion/quick_start/quick_start
 ```
 ## Dataset
+We have uploaded the training, validation, and testing datasets used for MusicCaps and MusicBench to [HuggingFace](https://huggingface.co/datasets/ManzhenWei/MG2-Dataset).

 ### Dataset structure of CLMP
 We propose CLMP (Contrastive Language-Music Pretraining) to align text description, music waveform and melody before the training of diffusion module.
 We utilize the [Webdataset](https://github.com/webdataset/webdataset) as a dataloader for music waveform and text description, and we use another dataloader for melody.
 The dataset has been orginized as following for the traning of CLMP: